-Idaho is often compared to a hidden gem or Northwest Pacific’s best kept-secret.
+Idaho is often compared to a hidden gem or the Northwest Pacific’s best-kept secret.
 However, the word is out that it is one of the most desirable places to live.
 Although locals truly wish this was confidential, the news eventually slipped out.
-Well, special thanks goes to Forbes that spilled the facts about this gem of a state being a progressive fast-growing metro.
+Well, special thanks go to Forbes who spilled the facts about this gem of a state being a progressive fast-growing metro.

 See also: Most Outdoorsy Cities in America